-We regard the Academic Summer School programme as an outreach activity that has potential to advance University policy in respect of increasing student recruitment among under-represented groups (including British persons of Pakistani, Bangladeshi, and Black Caribbean descent).
-Decisions about bursary eligibility are taken in light of institutional commitments to Widening Participation, as well as increasing opportunities for scholars and prospective scholars from the so-called Global South (following the economic definition of the Finance Center for South-South Collaboration, as endorsed by the United Nations).
+We regard the Colloquy as an outreach activity that has potential to advance University policy in respect of increasing student recruitment among underrepresented groups.
+If the Colloquy becomes oversubscribed, consideration may be given to factors including institutional commitments to Widening Participation, as well as CIP's commitment to increasing opportunities for scholars and prospective scholars from the so-called Global South (following the economic definition of the Finance Center for South-South Collaboration, as endorsed by the United Nations).